ARM-Y/Iterated-Prisoner-s-Dilemma/README.md

 # Iterated Prisoner's Dilemma

-For one of their Artificial Intelligence class exercises, students developed different strategies and implemented them in Python.
-Using a simple game engine, also implemented with Python functions, these strategies competed against each other, culminating in a points table that identified the winners.
+This repository contains a collection of **Python-based strategies** for the **Iterated Prisoner's Dilemma**, which were developed by students for an Artificial Intelligence class exercise.
+Using a simple game engine, these strategies competed against each other to see which one could earn the most points.

-It must be noted that this was an assignment for the Artificial Intelligence course.
-For two years, the results have been provided in two folders within the 'results' directory.
-A third year will be added next year with the new students of the Artificial Intelligence course.
+The results from two years of competition are available in the **'results'** directory, and a third year of results will be added next year with the new class.

+---

+### Anonymization

+The student's names have been anonymized with random names to protect their identity.
+This process was done using the `Name_Anonymizer.ipynb` file, which you can find at this link: `[https://github.com/ARM-Y/Iterated-Prisoner-s-Dilemma/blob/main/Results/Name_Anonymizer.ipynb]`

+---

+### Winner is not the Harshest!

-An important thing to notice is that total points matter.
-This means that winning all the games but gathering few points is an inferior strategy, mimicking the social and economic environment we live in.
+A key aspect of this tournament is that **total points matter most**.
+This means that a strategy that wins all its games but gathers few points is considered inferior to a strategy that accumulates a higher total score.
+This setup is designed to mimic the social and economic environments we live in, where long-term collaboration often yields better results than short-term gains.